baishnabikumari/My-Portfolio---For-hctg/README.md

 or use Live Server in VS code.

 > This project is open source.
 But please do not copy it as you own portfolio.
-This portfolio is built as a part of a YSWS.
+This portfolio is built to submit it in https://macondo.hackclub.com/dashboard.

 *Build with ❤️ By baishuuu.*